-Out of the box, HyperDex provides a stable system with decent performance.
+Out of the box, HyperDex provides a stable system with high performance.
 This chapter is dedicated to those who are looking to get even more performance out of their system.
-In this chapter, we’ll explore system settings that can impact HyperDex’s performance.
+In this chapter, we’ll explore system settings that can impact HyperDex’s performance and stability.

 As we navigate the available tuning options, keep in mind that these guidelines are general, and may or may not apply to all workloads.
 Before tuning a cluster, it is advisable to setup an end-to-end benchmark and regularly compare the impact each individual setting has on cluster stability and performance.
 Generally, the best benchmarks are derived directly from a HyperDex application, but the YCSB Benchmark (Section ??) provides a set of workloads common to many applications and will work nearly as well.

 The filesystem is the subsystem to tune to improve performance.
 Because most operating systems are designed to accommodate a wide variety of workloads, they usually will not provide optimal performance for a key-value store.

 When deploying a new cluster, the filesystem setup and configuration is the first opportunity for optimization.
 HyperDex works with any POSIX-compatible filesystem because it relies on simple and portable primitives.
 Filesystems with complex features that extend beyond the basic POSIX feature set (such as those provided by ZFS and btrfs) can impose performance penalties if such features are not used in the deployment.
 Simpler filesystems such as ext3, ext4, and XFS are usually a better choice because they are commonly available on Linux distributions, have received extensive testing, and provide high performance.

 To chose the best filesystem for a new deployment, start by consulting the appropriate documentation for each filesystem.
 The following filesystems are listed in order of preference: